First Exploration Period (3 years extended to 11 May 2023, one further year extension beyond 11 May 2023 pending approval)

-Tower Resources Cameroon S.A, a wholly-owned subsidiary of Tower Resources plc, holds a 100% interest in the shallow water Thali (formerly known as “Dissoni”) Production Sharing Contract (PSC), in the Rio del Rey basin, offshore Cameroon.
+Tower Resources Cameroon S.A, a wholly-owned subsidiary of Tower Resources plc, holds a 100% interest in the shallow-water Thali Production Sharing Contract (PSC) in the Rio del Rey basin, offshore Cameroon.

-The Thali PSC covers an area of 119.2 km², with water depths ranging from 8 to 48 metres, and lies in the prolific Rio del Rey basin, in the eastern part of the Niger Delta.
-The Rio del Rey basin has, to date, produced over one billion barrels of oil and has estimated remaining reserves of 1.2 billion boe, primarily within depths of less than 2,000 metres.
+The Thali PSC covers an area of 119.2 km², with water depths ranging from eight to 48 metres, and lies in the prolific Rio del Rey basin, in the eastern part of the Niger Delta.
+The Rio del Rey basin has, to date, produced over one billion barrels of oil and has estimated remaining reserves of 1.2 billion barrel of oil equivalent (boe), primarily within depths of less than 2,000 metres.
 The Rio del Rey is a sub-basin of the Niger Delta, an area in which over 34.5 billion barrels of oil have been discovered, with 2.5 billion boe attributed to the Cameroonian section.
 The Thali Block has the potential to hold at least four distinct play systems, including two established plays in which three discovery wells (Rumpi-1, Njonji-1 and Njonji-2) have already been drilled on the Block.

 Tower’s most recent review of the Thali block prospectivity (announced on 27 April 2023) has applied an upgraded attribute analysis of the reprocessed 3D seismic data which Tower obtained in 2018, using the AI-driven Paradise® workbench software from Geophysical Insights (www.geoinsights.com) to identify the following aspects: